codelv/conda-mobile/README.md

 env for the given target and use them as is.

-### Building
+### Building recipes

 Only developers of packages should need to build recipes.
-End users should be able to simply install and use prebuilt verisons.
-To build recipes
+End users should be able to simply install and use prebuilt versions.

+To add a new recipe or to build existing recipes:

 1. Install miniconda
 2. Clone this repo or a recipe from somewhere and cd to this folder
+3. Create either an `ios` or `android` env
+4. Install all the dependencies for your recipe
-3. Run `conda-build <recipe-name>`
+5. Run `conda-build <recipe-name>`

-You can also create your own repos with recipes.
+Then either add a PR or create your own repos with recipes.

 ### Thanks

-These recipes are based on those from kivy-ios and python-for-android.
+These recipes are based on those from kivy-ios and python-for-android and various other projects across the web.